 Everybody likes to eat well, and there has never been a better time in history for gourmets.
 Swiss grocery stores and delicatessens offer specialties, beverages and fresh produce from across the planet year-round.
-Regional and organic grocery shoppers too are spoilt for choice.
+Regional and organic grocery shoppers too are spoiled for choice.

 All that luxury comes at a price.
 If you don’t have a lot of disposable income you might find yourself either missing out on the joy of good food or burning a serious hole in your wallet at the checkout.
-If your grocery budget is tight, checkout these tips for grocery savings before opting for soup and bread or spending your weekends trekking to grocery stores in neighboring countries.
+If your grocery budget is tight, check out these tips for grocery savings before opting for soup and bread or spending your weekends trekking to grocery stores in neighboring countries.